0-welding-0-0-weld

 Through WheelTribe, drivers can quickly see whether garage-based welding specialists are available nearby.
 If a mobile service is not suitable for the type of damage, WheelTribe will help connect you with local alloy wheel repair experts who can safely assess and repair cracked wheels.

 If your wheel is deemed unrepairable, the repair will not go ahead.
 WheelTribe will then issue a full refund for the service, giving you peace of mind when booking through the platform.
+This can sometimes happen if the wheel has hidden cracks, multiple cracks or cracks on structural areas such as the spokes.

 How do I know if my wheel needs welding?